 I don't know why I felt in my gut to stick with Doug, but something so strong told me to stay.
-Its been 9 years and I have never looked back.
-I have been mocked, laughed at and ridiculed for being his client and co-author.
+Its been 12 years and I have never looked back.
+I have been mocked at, laughed at and ridiculed for being his client and co-author.
 He told me I would need to have the "strength of a lion" if I was going to stick with him.
-Well, I do and he was right.
+Well, he was right, and I do.

-I have learned more from him over that past 9 years than I could ever learn from anyone else.
+I have learned more from him over that past 12 years than I could ever learn from anyone else.
 There isn't an issue out there that he doesn't know how to treat.
 I know that sounds crazy, but it's true.
 I've been on colic calls with him - some that have lasted more than two days.
-I have watched horses that should've been put down make full recoveries.
+I have watched horses that should have been put down, make full recoveries.
 One vet called the horse's recovery a miracle.
 I have watched horse owners come to us financially and emotionally broken and distraught.
 Their love for their horses is so great but they don't know where to turn - out of funds, out of patience and ready to call it quits.
 I have watched their lives turn around.
-Not only does Doug help the horse, but he brings peace and happiness to the owner.
+Not only does Doug help the horse, but he helps them find that peace and happiness they so badly desire.
 No one is financially ruined after implementing our program.
 No one should be.
 Our Father gave us these horses for our pleasure, not be an emotional and financial burden.

 About a year after meeting Doug, we started talking about writing a book and helping others outside our area.
 Still so new to his knowledge, I was jacked to be a part of it.
 Putting words to what he physically does was a huge challenge, but with time, the book developed into something more than we could ever imagine.
 We tackled one component, which would uncover something else, and something else after that.
 After two years, we finally finished and "Complete Horse Sense: A Guide to your Horse's Overall Health and Behavior" was printed.